bkocsis3/rpa-challenge/README.md

 8. Install dependancies in the virual environment: **pip install pandas requests selenium openpyxl**

 ### Running the Solution
-1. Run the Python script: **py rpa-challenge.py**
+1. Run the Python script: **py rpa-challenge-headed.py**

 ### Future Features/Versions
-1. Add logging
-2. Create a headless, dockerized version
+1. Create a headless, dockerized version
-3. Create a headed, dockerized version that can be watched
+2. Create a headed, dockerized version that can be watched